 SilverStone RVZ02B has set the bar quite high in terms of its functionality and elegant design that features a super slim profile and boasts a black plastic chassis but this does not prevent it from looking premium.
 It houses a Mini ITX motherboard compatible form factor.
 Another significant element of this case would be the 13-inch space to accommodate a graphics card along with the convenience of easy assembly.

-The tool-less drive is another sophisticated yet the most convenient feature to come across, this actually diminishes the need for any specific tool to swap out the drives from the dedicated bays.
+The tool-less drive is another sophisticated yet most convenient feature to come across, this actually diminishes the need for any specific tool to swap out the drives from the dedicated bays.
 This was introduced to reduce the hassle that you can experience while handling the PC.

-The case also includes another well thought out design element which is the separated compartments for the different elements that can generate a very consequential amount of heat which might reduce the life expectancy of the components.
+The case also includes another well-thought-out design element which is the separated compartments for the different elements that can generate a very consequential amount of heat which might reduce the life expectancy of the components.
 This not only reduces any sort of damage that the accumulated heat can cause but also paves the way for smarter heat dissipation.

-The outer shell comprises of passive vents for efficient cooling along with a set of 2 x USB 3.0 ports.
-It also contains the ability to house two 2.5″ drives and weighs at only 10 pounds which makes it quite light as compared to its competitors.
+The outer shell comprises passive vents for efficient cooling along with a set of 2 x USB 3.0 ports.
+It also contains the ability to house two 2.5″ drives and weighs only 10 pounds which makes it quite light as compared to its competitors.

 SilverStone RVZ02B is essentially a complete package that includes all the bells and whistles that you would want in it which makes it worth the price and hype.